telerik/ajax-docs/controls/htmlchart/appearance-and-styling/legend-settings.md

 You can use client-side templates to display custom text in the legend labels since the **Q2 2016** release.

 The functionality is available through the `ClientTemplate` inner property exposed by the `Legend.Appearance` tag.
-The fields which can be used inside the template are available in the [legend.labels.template](http://docs.telerik.com/kendo-ui/api/javascript/dataviz/ui/chart#configuration-legend.labels.template) article.
+The fields that can be used inside the template are available in the [legend.labels.template](http://docs.telerik.com/kendo-ui/api/javascript/dataviz/ui/chart#configuration-legend.labels.template) article.

 >tip You can also execute JavaScript in the `ClientTemplate`.
 More information is available in the [Execute JavaScript with a ClientTemplate]({%slug htmlchart/functionality/clienttemplate/display-html-and-execute-javascript%}) article.